mcp-s-ai/.github/profile/README.md

   - Toolkits for rapid onboarding of integrations
   - Custom tool building support

-## 🛡️ Open Source Gateway
+## 🛡️ Open Source Secure Gateway

-MCP-S provides an open source gateway that acts as a secure bridge between AI assistants and your tools and data.
+MCP-S provides an open-source gateway that acts as a secure bridge between AI assistants and your tools and data.

 Key benefits of using the secure gateway:
 - Full control over data flow